NikitaBonachev/http-api-files/README.md

 GET /files
 ```

-Return list of files on the server.
+Return the list of files on the server.
 Response example:
 ```
  {